AdaemmerP/lpirfs/cran-comments.md

   I wrote a C++ function based on the *hpfilter* function from the *mFilter* package.
 The author of *mFilter* now appears in the
   DESCRIPTION file as a contributor.

-* Fixed a C++ error (§1.6.4 of the manual) which occurred when attempting to build the package on Oracle Solaris:
+* Fixed a C++ error (§1.6.4 of the manual) which occurred when attempting to build the package on Oracle Solaris.

+* Improved the *Help pages* as it now only shows those functions that are useful to the user.

+* Renamed non-exported functions for clarity.
+Changes are outlined in NEWS.md.

 ## Test environments
 * local x86_64-pc-linux-gnu (64-bit), R version 3.5.1